 School Dinners

-All primary school pupils are entitled to free school meals - this means you do not have to pay for a school dinner.
+All primary school aged children are entitled to a free daily school meal as part of the government's Universal Infant Free School Meals and London Mayor's funding for 2024-25.
+This means you do not have to pay for a school dinner.

 School Meals